ov-sa/Assetify.library/README.md

 * Integrated Bone Attachments
 * Integrated IPL & IDE support for `scene`(s) ft abilities such as instancing, customizable dimension/interior/offsets, native model support (No more cumbersome conversions—simply drag and drop!)
 * Integrated functionality to replace native models (Eliminating the need for third-party mod loaders!)
+* Integrated real-time Discord presence tracking with automated user kick provided if 'minAge' is enabled and any of the following criteria are unmet:
+  * Discord presence is disabled
+  * Discord account aged lower than 'minAge'
+  * Discount account switch detected
 * Comprehensive Control & Bump Mapping support
 * Essential Integration APIs